 They also investigate:

-- Alcohol sales to intoxicated people
+- Alcohol sales to people who are intoxicated

 - Alcohol sales to minors and possession by minors